Astral Media: Astral Communications Limited

 The company was constituted in 1973 under the name Astral Bellevue Pathé Limited.
 It eventually undertook videocassette duplication and video wholesaling.
 The company also produced or executive produced over 100 feature films, television programs and television miniseries.
 The films were released by American Cinema Releasing.
 The company had operated such subsidiaries as Astral Films, Astral Film Productions Ltd. and Astral Video, as well as in 1987, a development consortium that was led by Harold Greenberg with funding from the CBC called the Centre De Production De Montreal, which is set for open in 1989.

 In 1983, the Greenbergs acquired complete control of two pay television networks, First Choice (now known as The Movie Network) and Premier Choix TVEC (now Super Écran), at which point Astral ceased to be directly involved in film and program production.
 The company would later expand its television operations by launching new specialty networks.
 In addition, it became involved with the home video and feature film market, lasting from the mid-1980s until at least 1996.
 In 1987, Astral Film Enterprises had teamed up with Management Company Entertainment Group to produce three feature films by 1988, with the first film slated to be in the co-production pact was Boris and Natasha, Boardwalk, and Villa Golitsyn, which were proposed in the three-picture pact, but the projects, aside from Boris and Natasha were never realized.
-In February 2000, Astral Communications changed its name to Astral Media, alongside Access Media.
+In 1996, Astral Communications decided to sell all of the program development and distribution divisions to Coscient Group.
+In February 2000, Astral Communications changed its name to Astral Media.

 Astral then expanded into radio, beginning with the 2000 acquisition of Radiomutuel, and the 2002 purchase of most of the radio assets of Telemedia, although those companies' joint AM radio network Radiomedia was ultimately sold to Corus Entertainment for competitive reasons.
 Radiomutuel also owned a controlling share of outdoor advertising firm Omni Outdoor (which eventually became the fully owned Astral Out-of-Home division), as well as several French-language specialty channels such as Canal Vie, Ztélé, Séries+, VRAK.TV, and 50% stakes in MusiquePlus and MusiMax (then co-owned with CHUM Limited).

 On February 23, 2007, Astral Media announced that it had signed a letter of intent and had entered into exclusive negotiations regarding the acquisition of "substantially all of the assets" of Standard Radio.
 A formal agreement was later announced, with the proposed transaction being approved by the CRTC on September 28, and completed on October 29 of the same year.
 The transaction gave Astral Media a significant foothold in English-language radio.

 In 2010, Astral Media relocated its headquarters to 1800 McGill College Avenue, in a skyscraper rechristened Maison Astral.
 In May 2010, the company unveiled a new logo featuring a multi-coloured "a" insignia (reflecting ideals of "collaboration" and "creativity").
 At this time, the company began to trade as simply "Astral".

 In the fall of 2011, Teletoon (co-owned with Corus Entertainment at the time) adopted a new logo to reflect Astral's 50th anniversary.